McGillDiabetesLab/artificial-pancreas-simulator/README.md

 - [Andrei Purcarus](https://github.com/Gripnook): Implemented the simulator backbone code.
 - [Anas El Fathi](https://github.com/anaselfathi): Implemented library modules, and provides long-term support.
 - Prof. Ahmad Haidar: Provided overall supervision and feedback.
+- A list of all contributors is [here](https://github.com/McGillDiabetesLab/artificial-pancreas-simulator/graphs/contributors).

 A schalary paper about the simulator is in-progress, meanwhile, if you find this simulator usefull please feel free to cite our review paper describing BergmanPatient and MPController.